08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 Risk factors For Alzheimers disease

 While we all are familiar with the major symptoms of the disease, like memory loss and confusion, what isn’t clear is what really causes them in the first place.
-Scientists now believe that there are various factors that might put people at risk for developing this progressive disease.
+Scientists now believe that various factors might put people at risk for developing this progressive disease.

 The number one risk factor for Alzheimer’s disease is age.
 Some people do get Alzheimer’s disease in their 30’s or 40’s, but the real risk begins to increase after age 65.
 Once you reach 85, you have about a 50-50 chance of having Alzheimer’s disease.

 Being female is a risk factor for Alzheimer’s disease.
 For a while, people thought that there were more women with Alzheimer’s disease than men because women live longer, so there are just more old women than old men.
-Careful analysis has shown, however, women just have more of a risk factor for Alzheimer’s disease than men do.
+Careful analysis has shown, however, that women have more of a risk factor for Alzheimer’s disease than men.

 Another risk factor for Alzheimer’s disease is family history.
 If you have parents, brothers or sisters with Alzheimer’s disease, your risk of getting it, too, is increased.
 If one of your close relatives was diagnosed with Alzheimer’s disease at an early age, your risk is even higher because it may be familial Alzheimer’s disease.
 Familial Alzheimer’s disease is rare but is directly inherited.